Parasite Control: Balance vs. Eradication

 What about Deworming my dog or goat or…?
 Does herbal tonic only work for horses?

 The parasite “cocktail” for dogs, cats, and other small animals will only consist of top-dressing their food with Miracle Clay (approximately 1 teaspoon dry), Dyna Pro and Herbal Tonic.
-Please see canine packaging for proper dosage for dogs, cat, and smaller animals.
+Please see canine packaging for proper dosage by weight.

 When deworming a heavily parasitized animal, always start slowly and work your way up.
 A massive parasite die-off can release too many toxins into the animal’s system at once.
 How do you know if they are heavily parasitized?
 It all goes back to a fecal egg count.
 This is always step one.